Bira/octopus-carnival/_drafts/2016-10-24-blog-or-treat-1.md

 The base creature above is well-suited to this, but if you don't think it's scary enough you can try these variants:

+_Armored_: This variant is covered in reptilian scales instead of leonine hide.
+Raise DR to 4 and remove the Tough Skin limitation.

 _Intelligent_: This variant is smart enough to understand speech and come up with really clever ambush setups.
 It's also no longer affected by Animal spells, requiring Mind Control magic instead.
 Raise IQ to 8, Will to 12, and remove Wild